emsoftaut/OSMToJGraphT/OSMToJGraphT/README.md

 To view the DOT files, you'll need Graphviz: https://www.graphviz.org/

-An example of the usage is shown in the class APIBasedImportTest.java The example uses data from Auckland, New Zealand
+An example of the usage is shown in the class APIBasedImportTest.java.

+The example uses data from Auckland, New Zealand.